imsamuka/CAH_Handler/README.md

 ![Format Example](https://i.imgur.com/TiMWUW1.png)

 It generates 2 lists, one containing all the white cards and the other, the black cards.
+On black cards, acummulated "_" will turn into one single "_" and extended when generate the cards.

 For the time being we can use these lists for 2 purposes: